NBISweden/excelerate-demonstrator-4.3/README.md

 By cloning this repository and following the instructions, it should be possible to reproduce the demonstration.

+A terminal session recording is available at https://asciinema.org/a/5XlGftbaq0KXGgQeGdEpAq4nd .

 ## Prerequisites

 * [git](https://git-scm.com/) - for cloning this repository